 It’s tough to not get sucked into the social media or email hole first thing, especially since we usually set our alarms or check the time on our phones.

 But all that blue light, news, and work updates are doing us no favours, not at this hour.

 Again, there’s plenty of flexibility here.
 It’s fine to check your phone or computer for anything pressing, but if the notifications can wait, allow them to wait.
 If not, try to deal with them quickly and get them out of the way.
 Then you’re free to take your time again.

-Tip: Keeping your phone away from your bedside table, or even in a separate room, is a great way of preventing yourself from laying in bed and scrolling through the newsfeed.
+Tip: Keeping your phone away from your bedside table, or even in a separate room, is a great way of preventing yourself from lying in bed and scrolling through the newsfeed.
 Morning habits are harder said than done but give it a go.